-The REIT's Unit Option Plan provides for, from time to time, at the discretion of the trustees, the issuance of options to purchase Units for cash.
-Participation in the Unit Option Plan is restricted to the trustees and officers of the REIT, certain employees of Starlight and eligible service providers to the REIT.
-The options are non-transferable options to purchase Units, exerciseable for a period of up to five years from the date of grant.
-The maximum number of Units reserved for issuance under the plan may not exceed 10% of the Units outstanding, which amount shall be inclusive of Class B limited partnership units of all limited partnerships formed by the REIT to own properties.
-All currently outstanding options vest in equal parts over a three-year period from the date of grant.
+The REIT's Unit Option Plan provides for, from time to time, at the discretion of the trustees of the REIT (the "Trustees"), the issuance of Unit Options to purchase Units for cash.
+Participation in the Unit Option Plan is restricted to the Trustees and officers of the REIT, certain employees of Starlight and eligible service providers to the REIT.
+The Unit Options are non-transferable options to purchase Units, exerciseable for a period of up to five years from the date of grant.
+The maximum number of Units reserved for issuance under the Unit Option Plan may not exceed 10% of the Units issued and outstanding, which amount shall be inclusive of the issued and outstanding LP Units of the Partnership.
+All currently outstanding Unit Options vest in equal parts over a three-year period from the date of grant.